futurestages/OnBoardXR_Landing_Page/docs/obxr-21-day-challenge.md

 ## Augmented Reality World Expo
 OnBoardXR was nomintaed for the Auggie Award's Best Indie Creator and invited to present their work.
 [Brendan Bradley](./non-player-character.md), [Michael Morran](./michael-morran.md), [Rebecca Evans](./rebecca-evans.md) and [Clemence Debaig](./unwired-dance.md) presented ['ONBOARDXR: LIVE PERFORMANCE IN WEBXR'](https://www.awexr.com/usa-2022/agenda/2637-onboardxr-live-performance-in-webxr) on Friday, June 3rd.

+## Reception & Analysis
+While our fifth season did not culminate in a public showcase of work, it did foster several *private* showcase and speaking opportunities for our members.
+Without producing our own event, we seeded content to several events and entities, including our talk at A.W.E. and SF Design Week; private playtests of [`Non-Player Character`](./non-player-character.md), [`Unwanted Waters`](./unwired-dance.md), and [`Mrs. Nemo`](./mrs-nemo.md); and provided mentorship and support for 30 new prototypes/creators who began the 21-Day-Challenge during its first month.

+The Season revealed the value of OnBoardXR as an advocate for artists and productions to meet them where they are in their development process, rather than pushing them toward a public-facing production.
+As we look toward the future, we hope to explore an asynchronous model of "OnBoardXR presents..." to allow participating artists to access our community and tools within their own pace and process.